 Persistent failure in achieving business goals suggests a problem more serious than a lack of performance.
 It shows a lack of clarity in the goals, vision and mission of the business.

 Solution: Identify and focus on the one thing the company does very well; key competencies and strengths no one else has.
 Eliminate the false sense of what the market wants.
 Identify and set goals that are in sync with these strengths.
-And then articulate these goals succinctly across the entire organization.
+And then articulate these goals clearly across the entire organisation.

 The company’s goal must reflect clearly in its mission statement.
 Set a mission statement that tells customers, employees, and stackholders where the company is headed.
 A good mission statement should address six elements from the business strategy: